• Skip to primary navigation

 Pipe diagonal blue lines across the blondies.
 Pipe purple lines diagonally across going the opposite direct to form diamond pattern.
 Top with sprinkles and enjoy!

-storing & freezing instructions
+Storing & freezing instructions for rainbow unicorn bars

 Print